 First, Waterloo is home to Canada’s top technology school, the University of Waterloo (UWaterloo).
 Second, Canada’s business-friendly immigration programs help Waterloo companies like Google, Shopify, and ApplyBoard – and new entrants like Odyssey Interactive – attract and retain global talent.
 Add to that a number of great industry support organizations and it’s clear why Waterloo leads the way.

-Bonus fact: The CBRE 2020 Scoring Tech Talent report ranked Waterloo 1st in Canada for overall quality of labour.
+Bonus fact: The CBRE 2021 Scoring Tech Talent report named Waterloo the #1 small tech talent market in Canada.

 Round Two: Engineering and Computer Science University Program Sizes